 Defects in either of these functions may lead to male infertility.

-Ayurveda explains two pathological conditions, namely Shukrakshaya and Shukradushti.
+Ayurveda explains two pathological conditions, namely Shukrakshaya (deficiency in sperm) and Shukradushti (defect in sperm).

 Shukra means Sperm and Kshaya means deficiency.
 Thus, Shukrakshaya means deficiency of one or more functions of the testes which are synthesis of testosterone and spermatogenesis.
 It may cause male infertility as well as sexual dysfunction too.
 Acharya Susrutha has classified Shukrakshaya into three types – Alpa Retas, Kshina Retas and Visushka Retas.